zhangdatao/Emojier-Andriod/README.md

 }
 /**
- sentenceStr : the sentence which you want to translate. translateCallback:when all the emoji have prepared,the callback will be executed.
+ sentenceStr : the sentence which you want to translate. translateCallback:when all the emoji ready, the callback will be executed.
 */
 EMTranslateController.getInstance().translateMsg(CharSequence sentenceStr,IEMTranslateCallback translateCallback);
 ```
-We  supply the simple example,hope useful for you.
+We supply the simple example, hope useful for you.

 ![Alt text](./images/convert.png)

 ###The recent emojis
 When you want to get the emojis which you recent used, just call the follow method.
 ```
 EMRecentManger.getInstance().getEMRecents()